ufosc/osc-docs/docs/website/Developers/API/blog.md

 }
 ```

-If the `_id` and `date` keys are ommitted, then the above response example may also be used as a sample request body.
+If the `_id` and `date` keys are omitted, then the above response example may also be used as a sample request body.
 Note that all schema keys are optional: only the key/values that the client wishes to modify need to be specified.

 If the ':id' parameter is invalid, the following JSON object is returned: